pdhoopr/gps-to-gpx/README.md

 console.log(gpx);
 ```

-For all your hard work, you'll be rewarded with a GPX string in your console that looks like this:
+For all your hard work, you'll be rewarded with GPX output in your console that looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>